Logo

 Definitions Atomic Nucleus

-Number of reactants considered is usually restricted to two since reactions involving more reactants are probably rare.
-Furthermore, it may be inconsequential if it can be treated as temporally successive reactions, apart from some constraints on the time (such as half life od intermediate product) between the reactions.
+The "number of reactants" considered is usually restricted to two since reactions involving more reactants are probably rare.
+Furthermore, it may be inconsequential if it can be treated as temporally successive reactions, apart from some constraints on the time (such as the half life of the intermediate product) between the reactions.
 An example of such a reaction is the triple alpha process.

 Energy-momentum relation governs the relativistic energy for a system in motion (a generalised form of per mass-energy equivalence relationship).